AndroidCorrelation/webrtc-cmake/README.md

+###webrtc-cmake
+Building webrtc.googlesource.com with Cmake Documentation for build flags, to be passed as "-D..."

 **WebRTC is a free, open software project** that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
 The WebRTC components have been optimized to best serve this purpose.